kojix2/uing/README.md

   </tbody>
 </table>

-Note: Image display is a feature introduced experimentally in a fork of libui-ng.
-Please be aware that this feature is not present in the original libui-ng.
+Note: Image display is a feature introduced in `kojix2/libui-ng`.
+This feature is not present in the original libui-ng.

 ## API Levels